Scout Ready Recipes

 Notes:

 A 3-ounce package of ramen noodles can be substituted.
-Discard flavor packet and break up the noodles a bit.
+Discard the flavor packet and break up the noodles a bit.
 Hungry teens may want to use as much as 1/4 cup hamburger.
 You can take ketchup packets instead, and dry Worcestershire sauce powder can be found online.
 Shelf stable cream cheese is also sourced online.
 If you carry regular cream cheese, you can find small tubs or packets by the bagels in grocery store bakeries.
-It is good for 2 or so days carrying in a pack, unless it is super hot out.
-Otherwise, you can also use Laughing Cow cheese wedges, which are shelf stable.
+It is good for 2 or so days carrying in a pack unless it is super hot out.
+Otherwise, you can also use Laughing Cow cheese wedges, which are shelf-stable.

 Meaty Marinara Pilaf